First Posted August 30, 2011.

 A transaction-based relationship exists as a function of a reciprocal economic exchange.
 It is a sophisticated form of negotiated shared mutual self-interest.
 It's nothing personal.
 Just an agreement between two or more people, or the culture that exists in an organization or community.

-The institutional relationship centers in a game of power, influence and control.
-The reward in such a relationship is the validation of ` self worth by the organization.
-Communities where a transaction-based culture exists is very oriented around the status of those most influential and prominent, and the line between those who are and are not is clearly maintained as a part of the culture.
+Communities, where a transaction-based culture exists, is oriented around the status of the influential and prominent, and the line between those who are and are not is clearly maintained as a part of the culture.

 As my friend shared his experience with me, the context reminded me of the organizational leaders whom I interviewed in the mid-1990s.
 In those interviews, I asked,"If you were to lose everything this afternoon, who would stand with you?"
 Most answered with silence.
 One or two offered, "My mother?"
 None said their business partners, their friends, their spouse or children.